-Doing Justice for Employees and People Harmed by Corporate and Governmental Misconduct
+Doing Justice for Employees Harmed by Corporate Misconduct

-Seppinni LLP was founded to hold powerful institutions accountable on behalf of employees and injured people.
-We are located in New York City and litigate in courts across the United States.Seppinni LLP represents employees and people who have been wronged, sexually harassed or assaulted, discriminated against, hurt, or had their civil rights violated by corporate bad actors, the government, the police, or rent-a-cops.For most cases, clients do not pay out of pocket and instead pay a percentage of the recovery we win on their behalf.
+Seppinni Law was founded to hold powerful institutions accountable on behalf of employees.
+We are located in New York City and litigate in courts across the United States.Seppinni Law represents employees and people who have been wronged, sexually harassed or assaulted, discriminated against, hurt, or had their civil rights violated by their employers.
+Since its founding, Seppinni Law has recovered millions of dollars for employees.Clients do not pay out of pocket and instead pay a percentage of the recovery we win on their behalf.

-Seppinni LLP goes toe-to-toe with America's most powerful institutions in the following practice areas:
+Seppinni Law goes toe-to-toe with Corporate America's most powerful companies and makes them pay:

-Shane Seppinni founded Seppinni LLP.
-He is an experienced advocate on behalf of employees and victims of corporate and governmental abuse.After graduating from Stanford Law School, Shane worked as a Civil Rights Public Defender in the Bronx where he successfully sued landlords and filed lawsuits against employers such as Amazon.Shane left The Bronx Defenders to join Quinn Emanuel Urquhart & Sullivan.
-While there, Shane was a member of the trial team that successfully defended Jay Z in New York Supreme Court, represented the founder of a $1.2 billion startup in a wrongful termination action against the company's board of directors, sued the world's largest online video game platform, represented startup founders in disputes with their co-founders and investors, and represented the founders of the Amazon Labor Union in the NY Attorney General's lawsuit against Amazon.Prior to attending law school, Shane worked in Google's People Operations department (read: Human Resources) as the HR Coordinator for now-CEO Sundar Pichai's teams.
+Shane Seppinni founded Seppinni Law.
+He is an experienced advocate on behalf of employees and executives.After graduating from Stanford Law School, Shane worked as a Civil Rights Public Defender in the Bronx where he successfully sued landlords and filed lawsuits against employers such as Amazon.Shane left The Bronx Defenders to join the prestigious trial law firm of Quinn Emanuel Urquhart & Sullivan.
+While there, Shane was a member of the trial team that successfully defended Jay Z in New York Supreme Court, represented the founder of a $1.2 billion startup in a wrongful termination action against the company's board of directors, sued the world's largest online video game platform, represented startup founders in disputes with their co-founders and investors, and represented the founders of the Amazon Labor Union in the NY Attorney General's lawsuit against Amazon.Prior to attending law school, Shane worked in Google's People Operations department as the HR Coordinator for now-CEO Sundar Pichai's teams.
 Shane also worked as a Competitive Intelligence Analyst at Google where he studied competitors' employment practices and learned how management and HR departments at technology companies operate.
 He uses this insider-knowledge to hold employers accountable on behalf of employees and executives.Shane was the first student from his public high school to be admitted to Cornell University, where he studied Industrial Labor Relations (with specialties in Employee Rights and Conflict Resolution).
 At Stanford Law School, Shane was a member of the Black Law Students Association (BLSA), the Workers Rights Pro Bono Clinic, and was Former National Labor Relations Board (NLRB) Chairman, Professor William B. Gould IV's, research assistant.Shane lives with his family in Brooklyn, NY.

-Please contact us to learn more about what makes Seppinni LLP different
+Please contact us to learn more about what makes Seppinni Law different

 Send us Your Resume!

-Seppinni LLP is regularly retained for, or asked to comment on, cases that capture the public's interest
+Seppinni Law is regularly retained for, or asked to comment on, cases that capture the public's interest